 A variety of chemicals are used at the University.
-Many of these can be harmful to your health if you are exposed to them and/or pose a risk of injury or incident if not handled properly.
-This section of the website provides information on working with chemicals.
+Some of these are hazardous, posing a risk of injury or illness if not handled properly.
+There are two broad types of hazards associated with chemicals.